arokem/arokem/README.md

 ## Hello!

-I am an Assistant Research Professor at the University of Washington Department of Psychology and a data scientist at the [University of Washington eScience Institute](https://escience.washington.edu)
+I am an Assistant Research Professor at the University of Washington Department of Psychology and a data scientist at the [eScience Institute](https://escience.washington.edu)

 I lead the [Neuroinformatics R&D Group](https://neuroinformatics.uw.edu/).